kstep/vkrs/CONTRIBUTION.md

 binaries in is in your `PATH`.
 After this, you can use `cargo fmt` command in the project directory to format code according code conventions.

-And of cause you will need [Git][].
+And of course you will need [Git][].
 No excuses here, you must know Git basics in order to work with Github.

 [rust-dl]: https://www.rust-lang.org/downloads.html